mwc360/mwc360.github.io/_posts/DRAFT-Parallelizing-Non-Distributed-Tasks.md

 My goal is to see how quickly I can make 1,000 API calls to _TheCatAPI_, then parse and save the JSON responses with completely useless information about cats to OneLake for further cat analysis.

-> Note: The free tier of _TheCatAPI_ supports only 120 requests per minute, and since I’m likely to exceed this limit, I’ve introduced a sleep function to simulate throttling and approximate an API call duration of 370 milliseconds.
+> Note: The free tier of _TheCatAPI_ supports only 120 requests per minute, and since I quickly exceeded this limit and got throttled, I introduced a sleep function to simulate the approximate API call duration of 350 milliseconds.
 While _TheCatAPI_ supports bulk operations, not all APIs do, so this serves as an example of how to interact with APIs that don't support bulk requests.

 ## Why Distribute Such a Task?
 Starting with the serial approach, running 1,000 API calls to _TheCatAPI_ takes about **5.5 minutes**, averaging around **330 milliseconds per call**.
 As we scale the solution, the time grows linearly: 2,000 API calls would take roughly 12 minutes.
 Surely, Spark can speed this up.